 - Any member of the Center may request that the committee go into executive session on any matter; the motion is not debatable.
 If a majority of the members present approve the motion, nonmembers will be excluded from that discussion.

-- Should the chair of the Center be unable to attend a meeting of the council, he or she must appoint a presiding officer, normally the secretary, for that meeting.
+- Should the director be unable to attend a meeting of the council, the LCAS dean must appoint a presiding officer for that meeting.

 - The bylaws of the committee as described in the present section, numbered six and entitled "Conduct of Meeting," may be suspended by a vote of two-thirds of the members present.